microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 #### c.
 Review Cobalt Infrastructure Templates

 Manually delete Cobalt Infrastructure Template folder directories not needed for your enterprise.
-These will most likely reflect the same templates removed from the devops pipeline YAML.
+These will most likely reflect the same template references removed from the devops pipeline YAML.
 (Do not delete 'backend-state-setup' template!
 We also recommended keeping the 'az-hello-world' Cobalt Infrastructure Template as a starter template.)

 ![image](https://user-images.githubusercontent.com/10041279/64913136-1d1e2f00-d700-11e9-95cd-9e95c257bcbd.png)